 As I watched the movie, the auditorium was filling up.
 I was wearing a green corduroy jacket which looked rather shabby.
 I thought that I looked miserly and that the other people there would think I was poor.
 That didn't bother me, however, because even though I was materially rather poor, I felt I was much better off than most of the people.
 I was happy with myself and what I was doing.
 It was interesting that I could be poor and still be happy, while many of these people had much money but were still miserable.

 Two girls whom I recognized walked in and sat down in front of me.
-One reminded me somewhat of Sally.
+One reminded me somewhat of Sally (whom I first met in 1967 when we were in the tenth grade together).
 I knew them quite well.
 I leaned over the seat and began talking to them.
 My face was very close to the girl who reminded me of Sally.
 She was wearing red lipstick and I felt attracted to her.

 As we talked she made the statement, "If there is no heaven."